zaju2611/store/README.md

 ## RUN PROJECT

-To start this project, write command in command line
+To start this project at your computer

+* Download project
+* Open the project in a text editor
+* In the command line, run:

+### npm i

+* Then, in the command line, run:

 ### `npm start`

-and open http://localhost:3000 to view it in your browser.
+* Open http://localhost:3000 to view it in your browser.